SimonMoynihan33/fur-ever-mates-adoption/README.md

 - [FocoClipping](https://www.fococlipping.com/) was used for clipping photos such as am i responsive.
 - [Squoosh](https://squoosh.app/) was used to compress images and format them to webp.
 - [Pexels](https://www.pexels.com/) was where free images were collected from.
+- My mentor, David Bowers was instrumental in guiding me through this project.

 ### Images